laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 .. important::

-    - All parameters names are case insensitive.
+    - All parameter names are case-insensitive.
     - Define path variables using :toml:`'single quotes'` instead of :toml:`"double ones"` in the *toml* files to avoid backslashes (\\) to trigger special characters (see :external:`TOML documentation <https://toml.io>` to know more)
     - The value :toml:`''` in a *toml* file is loaded as a Python's :python:`None` in idtrackerai.